yourbuddyconner/zkDB/docs/design/structure.md

 - Built using zkdb-core traits and interfaces
 - Implements Merkle tree operations inside SP1
 - Demonstrates how to build a database engine using zkdb-core
-- Compiles to an ELF that gets stored in zkdb-registry
+- Compiles to an ELF that is used by zkdb-lib

 ## zkdb-lib

 The primary interface crate that applications will use to interact with zkDB:

 - High-level API for all database operations
-- Manages SP1 program execution through the registry
+- Directly includes compiled SP1 program ELF binaries
 - Handles state management and serialization
 - Provides proof generation and verification
 - Example usage: